White & Case

 Christopher F. Corr

-Christopher F. Corr concentrates on international trade, competition, IP and other regulatory matters, including:
+Chris concentrates on international trade, competition, IP and other regulatory matters.

-Chris works closely with sovereign and private sector clients in Asia, Latin America, Europe and Canada on international trade, competition and IP matters, and also counsels US companies engaged in international commerce.
-He has served as counsel in numerous high profile cases concerning semiconductors, computers and other electronics, steel products, lumber, seafood, agricultural products, chemicals, petroleum, pharmaceuticals and technology transfer as well as in the negotiation of government-to-government agreements.
-Chris was lead counsel in one of the first NAFTA panel dispute resolution cases.
+Chris works closely with sovereign and private sector clients in Asia, Latin America, Europe, and Canada on international trade, competition and IP matters.
+He also counsels US companies engaged in international commerce.
+He has served as counsel in numerous high-profile cases concerning semiconductors, computers and other electronics, steel products, auto parts, lumber, seafood, agricultural products, chemicals, petroleum, pharmaceuticals, and technology transfer, as well as in the negotiation of government-to-government agreements.
+Chris was lead counsel in one of the first NAFTA panel dispute resolution cases, and has successfully argued cases before the US Court of Appeals for the Federal Circuit, and the US Court of International Trade.

-He also has worked for the Office of Unfair Import Investigations of the ITC, the International Division of the US Chamber of Commerce and the Humane Society Office of General Counsel.
+He also has worked for the Office of Unfair Import Investigations of the ITC, for the International Division of the US Chamber of Commerce, and for the Humane Society Office of General Counsel.

 Bars and Courts